mono/md-website/download/linux.md

 Install ***monodevelop-versioncontrol*** to add Git and SVN integration to the IDE.<br/>
 Install ***monodevelop-database*** to add the database addin to the IDE.

+*Note:* the separate addin packages only apply to Debian, Ubuntu, and derivates.
+On CentOS, Fedora, and derivates they are part of the MonoDevelop package.

 openSUSE
 --------